 Come fossil hunting, hiking, biking and exploring, for free

-Not all holiday adventures need to be expensive, and building in some free activities can help you stretch your budget even further.
+Not all half term adventures need to be expensive, and building in some free activities can help you stretch your budget even further.
 Thanks to the wealth of amenities and beautiful countryside in the Oxfordshire region, there’s plenty to do with kids of all ages that won’t break the bank.

 Free things to do all over Oxfordshire and the Cotswolds